 Subtropical Storm Andrea Fizzles Less Than 24 Hours After Formation (RECAP) | The Weather Channel

-• Andrea was the first Atlantic named storm of 2019.
+The first Atlantic named storm of 2019 was short-lived.

 Subtropical Storm Andrea was a short-lived system in the western Atlantic Ocean in late-May 2019, marking the fifth year in a row the first Atlantic named storm had developed before the official June 1 start of the hurricane season.